Prompt Emergency Dentistry in Leesburg

 Damaged or Missing Dental Crowns

-Dental crowns are usually lost while eating or in an accident.
+Dental crowns are usually lost while eating or from an accident.
 They may also become loose if decay occurs underneath them.
 In such situations, reach out to us immediately and we will schedule your emergency appointment.

 Until you can see us, here is what you need to do: